typelevel/machinist/README.md

 types with useful operators and methods.

-However, these conversions have a cost: they instantiate an implicit object which is usually only needed to immediately call another method.
+However, these conversions have a cost: they instantiate an implicit object which is only needed to immediately call another method.
 This indirection is usually not a big deal, but is prohibitive in the case of simple methods that may be called millions of times.

 Spire's ops macros provide a solution.
-These macros allow the same enrichment to occur without any allocations or indirection beyond that required by the type class pattern.
-These macros can work with most common patterns, and are easily extensible.
+These macros allow the same enrichment to occur without any allocations or additional indirection.
+These macros can work with most common type class encodings, and are easily extensible.
 They can also remap symbolic operators (e.g. `**`) to text names (e.g. `pow`).

 For a more detailed description, you can read this [article](http://typelevel.org/blog/2013/10/13/spires-ops-macros.html)